shawntabrizi/rust-state-machine/src/24/template/README.md

 #### The Header

 The block header contains metadata about the block which is used to verify that the block is valid.
-In our simple state machine, we only store the blocknumber in the header, but real blockchains like Polkadot have:
+In our simple state machine, we only store the block number in the header, but real blockchains like Polkadot have:

 - Parent Hash
 - Block Number